anirudha-mahale/docs/README.md

 To match with your application style we provide you an interface to set fonts.

-If you don't provide with font, Default we use is `ProximaNova`
+Default font used is `ProximaNova`

 Installation
 + Drag & Drop fonts in project structure and add it to your target.